johnyob/omniml/tex/popl26-author-response-draft.md

 We hesitated as well.
 The opinion  that the formulation of uniqueness in constraints seemed more general and more regular, so hopefully easier to understand, than the uniqueness conditions in the type systems which are slightly different for each feature.

 Also, it may be the case that some type-inference authors will find constraints easier to relate to their own work, rather than the particular surface-syntax type system we present.
-(It sometimes help to think of constraints first.)
+(It sometimes helps to think of constraints first.)

 This being said, we are still torn on this question.
 The proposed revision plan still puts constraints first before the type system, but we might swap them around depending on how the writing goes.